Deletecat/ds-flashcart-guide/docs/carts/r4isdhc.com.md

 ## Christmas Edition

-I find this cart funny, not with any weird software or anything, just the idea of a "Christmas Edition" makes me laugh a little.
+I find this cart funny, not with any weird software or anything, just the idea of a "Christmas Edition" makes me laugh a little

 The cart should look like this: